iambasanta/khemate/README.md

 </p>

 <p align="center">
-This e-commerce site is developed as a project for the E-Commerce subject, aiming to create a comprehensive e-commerce web application to simulate an online shopping platform.
+This project is a single vendor e-commerce web application developed as part of an academic project.
+It aims to create a platform for a single vendor to sell products online.
+The project utilizes the Laravel framework and incorporates essential features required for an e-commerce website.
 </p>

+---

 ## Technologies used